boozallen/sdp-libraries/libraries/npm/README.md

 ### Secrets

 There are two types of secrets currently supported: secret text and username/password credentials.
 These credentials must be stored in the Jenkins credential store and be available to the pipeline.

 The name of each credential block (such as `someTextCredential`) is arbitrary.
-It just just a key, used to superseed library config with Application Environment configs, and when describing configuration errors found by the step.
+It's just a key, used to supersede library config with Application Environment configs, and when describing configuration errors found by the step.

 ## External Dependencies